amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 ## Introduction

-In October of 2015, an employee of the daily fantasy (DF) gambling site DraftKings leveraged his site's user data to win $350,000 on a rival DF site, FanDuel, resulting in [allegations of insider trading, and renewed concern for consumer protection against exploitation by an unregulated industry](https://www.nytimes.com/2015/10/06/sports/fanduel-draftkings-fantasy-employees-bet-rivals.html?_r=0).
-In a zero-sum game, knowledge of opponents' positions (the field's picks) ahead of market represents a serious advantage (or serious abuse when applied by the same people making the market).
+In October of 2015, an employee of the daily fantasy sports (DFS) gambling site DraftKings leveraged his site's user data to win $350,000 on a competitor site, FanDuel, resulting in [allegations of insider trading, and renewed concern for consumer protection against exploitation by an unregulated industry](https://www.nytimes.com/2015/10/06/sports/fanduel-draftkings-fantasy-employees-bet-rivals.html?_r=0).
+In a zero-sum game, knowledge of opponents' positions (the field's picks) ahead of market (the contest) represents a serious advantage (or serious abuse when applied by the same people making the market).
 The expected value of a pick I, ```V(pick_I)```, is a product of the probability ```P``` of pick I's success and its associated payout ```p```:

 	V(pick_I) = sum_J P(S_JI)*p(S_JI;w_I).